brand45/brand45/README.md

 ## Hi there 👋
+- 🔭 I’m currently working on ... improving my C++ skills
+- 🌱 I’m currently learning ... data structures
+- 👯 I’m looking to collaborate on ...
+- 🤔 I’m looking for help with ... java, C#
+- 💬 Ask me about ...
+- 📫 How to reach me: ... brandonguevara12@gmail.com
+- 😄 Pronouns: ... he/him
+- ⚡ Fun fact: ...
+I want to work for Intel or Nvida
 <!--
 **brand45/brand45** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.